 When the seating system is delivered to the job site, field inspection shall be performed in accordance with this section.
-Installation of the seating system shall not commence until the project inspector has received the form DSA 130 (or all in-plant special inspection documents for shops without DSA acceptance) in accordance with Section 3.1 above.
+Installation of the seating system shall not commence until the project inspector has received the DSA 130 or all in-plant special inspection documents in accordance with Section 3.1 above.

+3.3.1 The project inspector is responsible for field inspection including, but not limited to, the following actions:

+3.3.1.1 Verifying all required documents per Section 3.1 and 3.2 above are submitted by the fabricator.

+3.3.1.2 Reviewing the documents submitted by the fabricator for compliance with the DSA approved construction documents.

+3.3.1.3 Inspecting the seating system for compliance with the approved construction documents, including a cursory review of shop welds.

+3.3.1.4 Inspecting the field installation, including site assembly.

+3.3.1.5 Identifying defects by issuing a form DSA 154: Notice of Deviations/Resolution of Deviations when appropriate.

+3.3.1.6 Scheduling and monitoring the field welding inspector when applicable.

-- 3.3.1 The project inspector is responsible for field inspection including, but not limited to, the following actions: - 3.3.1.1 Verify all required documents per Section 3.1 and 3.2 above are submitted by the fabricator. - 3.3.1.2 Review the documents submitted by the fabricator for compliance with the DSA approved construction documents. - 3.3.1.3 Inspect the seating system for compliance with the approved construction documents.
-Identify any defects and, if appropriate, issue a form DSA 154: Notice of Deviations/Resolution of Deviations. - 3.3.1.4 Inspect the field installation, including site assembly. - 3.3.2 If field welding is performed, an AWS-certified welding inspector or senior welding inspector shall inspect the welding in accordance with the CBC and IR 17-3: Structural Welding Inspection.
+3.3.1.7 Scheduling testing per Section 3.2 above when applicable.

+3.3.2 If field welding is performed, an AWS-certified welding inspector or senior welding inspector shall inspect the welding in accordance with the CBC and IR 17-3: Structural Welding Inspection.
 The welding inspector shall provide detailed daily inspection reports per IR 17-12: Special Inspection Reporting Requirements.